Antivirus software: 2000–2005

-2005–2014 period
+2005–2014

 In 2007, AV-TEST reported a number of 5,490,960 new unique malware samples (based on MD5) only for that year.
 In 2012 and 2013, antivirus firms reported a new malware samples range from 300,000 to over 500,000 per day.

 Over the years it has become necessary for antivirus software to use several different strategies (e.g. specific email and network protection or low level modules) and detection algorithms, as well as to check an increasing variety of files, rather than just executables, for several reasons: